Towards Trustworthy Wi-Fi CSI-based Sensing: Systematic Evaluation of Adversarial Robustness: Results

 \subsection{Clean Model Baseline}

-We first evaluated the clean performance of all models across the three datasets: UT-HAR, NTU-HAR and NTU-HID.
-Table~\ref{tab:clean} summarizes the macro F1-score and model size.
-Despite being 10--100$\times$ smaller, the \emph{tiny} models (TCN, GRU, SSM) achieve comparable -- and occasionally superior -- performance to the \emph{large} baselines (ResNet18, BiLSTM, LeNet).
+We evaluated the clean performance of all models across the two HAR datasets (NTU-Fi-HAR and CSI-Bench-HAR) and the two HID datasets (NTU-Fi-HID and CSI-Bench-HID).
+Table~\ref{tab:clean_csi_ntu_supervised} summarizes the macro F1-scores and model sizes.
+With the exception of BiLSTM and ResNet18 on CSI-Bench, all achieve near-perfect classification performance, indicating only minor differences between the two dataset families.